Frederic Lister Burk

-Frederic Lister Burk (1862–1924) was a Canadian-born American educator, educational theorist, superintendent, educational reformer, university president, and journalist.
+Frederic Lister Burk (September 1, 1862 – June 12, 1924) was a Canadian-born American educator, educational theorist, superintendent, educational reformer, university president, and journalist.
 He served as the founding President of San Francisco State University (formerly San Francisco State Normal School).
 He lived for many years in Kentfield, Marin County, California.

 Early life and education

-Frederic Lister Burk was born September 1, 1862, in Blenheim, Canada West.
+Burk was born September 1, 1862, in Blenheim, Canada West.
 His parents were Matilda Turner (1822–1905), his English mother; and Erastus Burk (1816–1897), his American father.
 At the age of 7 his family moved to the town of Coloma in El Dorado County, California.
 He graduated from Sacramento City High School.

 Burk attended the University of California, Berkeley and received a B.L. degree in 1883; followed by studies at Stanford University and received a M.A. degree in 1892; and Clark University where he studied under G. Stanley Hall and received a Ph.D. degree in 1898.
 On September 30, 1898, Burk married Caroline Foster Frear, together they had 4 sons.